Quantum simulation of molecules in solution

 To conclude this section we summarize the standard procedure to find the solution of the coupled equations for the solvent (Eq. \ref{discretized_ief_pcm}) and the solute (Eq. \ref{effective_hamiltonian}) response.

 The idea is to find the minimum of the $\mathcal{G}$ functional with a self-consistent procedure.
-In the first step, given an initial approximation of the many-electrons wave function of the molecule, the molecular electrostatic potential is calculated on each tessera.
+For a given initial approximation of the many-electron wave function of the molecule, the electrostatic potential \textbf{V} is calculated on each tessera.
 Subsequently, the polarization charges are obtained using (Eq. \ref{discretized_ief_pcm}).
 In turn, such charges enter directly the definition of the effective Hamiltonian (see Eq. \ref{interaction_operator_second_quantization}) that allows us to compute the an improved wavefunction and the corresponding $\mathcal{G}$, (Eq. \ref{free_energy_functional}).
 Then, one iterates these steps to converge the value of the free energy.

 In the next section we will describe the PCM-VQE algorithm.
 At the heart of this new hybrid quantum-classical algorithm there is the idea of translating the just mentioned self-consistent procedure to a procedure where the minimization of the free energy functional and the solution of the electrostatic problem are performed classically while the quantum computer is used to generate the trial wavefunction and evaluate the expectation values needed to calculate the corresponding solvation free energy.